- Bur Parsley

 Bur Chervil is native to Europe and was introduced to North America through wildflower seed packets.

 Bur Chervil prefers moist, open ground and can be found near stream banks and in meadows.
-It also thrives in disturbed areas such as ditches, roadsides, and farmyards.
+It also thrives in disturbed areas such as ditches, roadsides, farmyards and waste areas.

 Propagation & Vectors of Spread

 Bur Chervil reproduces both by seed and vegetatively.
-It usually forms a rosette in the first year and produces seeds in the second year.
+It is considered an annual or biennial, but can persist as a short-lived perennial by forming sprouts at the sides of the taproots.
+Usually, it forms a rosette in the first year and produces seeds in the second year.
 Vegetative propagation takes place from root buds at the top of the root.

 Bur Chervil spreads via its ‘sticky’ seeds.
-When animals brush up against the plant, its bur-like seeds stick to the animals and get carried to new areas.
+When an animal brush up against the plant, its bur-like seeds stick to the animal and get carried to new areas.
 The seeds can also be spread by water or human activity, like mowing after seed-set.
 Bur Chervil is also sold in some wildflower seed mixes and is grown by gardeners.

 Ecological, Economic, & Health Impacts